When is Eurovision: Come Together on? What’s it about? Will Graham Norton host? - TheNewsTrace

 Who will host Eurovision: Come Together?

-Veteran Eurovision commentator Graham Norton has been confirmed to host the present, although this could be as a voiceover.
+Veteran Eurovision commentator Graham Norton has been confirmed to host the present, although this might be as a voiceover.

 Add Comment